 Volunteering in Eastern Europe?
 If you're an ILP volunteer you're not required to speak another language, but since not everyone you meet will know English...you might want to learn some common phrases before you arrive!

-As an ILP volunteer in Russia, Ukraine, and Lithuania you'll spend about four hours a day playing with young children and speaking to them entirely in English.
-No Russian is required!
+As an ILP volunteer, you'll spend about four hours a day playing with young children and speaking to them entirely in English.
+No foreign language is required!
 But what about the rest of your day?
 I have a feeling you'll want to get out and explore your new home around you.
 Speaking even a little bit of Russian will help you to have more meaningful experiences while living abroad.

 Russian is spoken in more countries than just Russia.
 If you're headed to go serve abroad in Lithuania or Ukraine you might want to think about learning a little bit!
 Lithuanian is the official language in Lithuania and Ukrainian is the official language in Ukraine, but there are many languages spoken in those countries and Russian is a big one you will encounter from time to time.

 Must know phrases: